March 12, 2026 (3mo ago)

 Three things make or break this pattern:

 Request buffering.
 When a container is sleeping, the proxy must hold the incoming request in memory without dropping it.
 The client sees a slow response, not an error.
-Timeout handling matters -- if the container takes too long to wake, the proxy should return a 503 with a retry header, not hang indefinitely.
+If the container takes too long to wake, the proxy should return a 503 with a retry header — not hang indefinitely.

 Health check timing.
 Don't forward the buffered request the instant docker start returns.
 The container process may be running but the application inside isn't ready.
 Poll a health endpoint (e.g., /healthz) until it returns 200, then forward.

 Last-activity tracking.
 Every proxied request updates a timestamp.
 A background goroutine or thread sweeps all containers every 30 seconds, stopping any that exceeded their idle timeout.
-This is cheaper than per-container timers.
+This is cheaper than per-container timers and uses roughly 100 KB of memory regardless of container count.

 Yes.
 A DIY solution needs three components: a proxy (Nginx or Traefik), a daemon that manages container lifecycle, and a way for the proxy to communicate with the daemon.
-The Docker API handles 250+ container operations per second on modest hardware (Docker, 2025), so the start/stop overhead is negligible.
+The Docker API handles 250+ container operations per second on modest hardware, so the start/stop overhead is negligible.

 Here's a minimal Python daemon that implements the core logic: